czottmann/carlo.zottmann.org/2011-02-28-space-tourism-one-giant-leap-for-researchers.md

 Tags: space, nasa, esa, science, spacex

-Cool NYT article is cool: [Space Tourism: One Giant Leap for Researchers][1]
+Cool NYT article is cool: ["Space Tourism: One Giant Leap for Researchers"][1].

 There's a lot of research that can be done in the few minutes of zero G the upcoming commercial space flights will provide, but the rides are much, much